2 Kings 23 – The Reforms of Josiah

-Then the king commanded all the people, saying, “Keep the Passover to the Lord your God, as it is written in this Book of the Covenant.”
+Then the king commanded all the people, saying, “Keep the Passover to the LORD your God, as it is written in this Book of the Covenant.”
 Such a Passover surely had never been held since the days of the judges who judged Israel, nor in all the days of the kings of Israel and the kings of Judah.
-But in the eighteenth year of King Josiah this Passover was held before the Lord in Jerusalem.
+But in the eighteenth year of King Josiah this Passover was held before the LORD in Jerusalem.

 a.
-Keep the Passover to the Lord your God, as it is written in this Book of the Covenant: Josiah could not command heart obedience to the word of God, but he could establish a national holiday to observe the Passover.
+Keep the Passover to the LORD your God, as it is written in this Book of the Covenant: Josiah could not command heart obedience to the word of God, but he could establish a national holiday to observe the Passover.

 b.
 Such a Passover surely had never been held: The celebration of the Passover had become so neglected that this was a remarkable observance.

 i.
-Passover remembered the central act of redemption in the Old Testament: God’s deliverance of Israel from Egypt in the days of Moses.
-Their neglect of Passover proved that they had neglected to remember the Lord’s work of redemption for them.
+The Passover remembered the central act of redemption in the Old Testament: God’s deliverance of Israel from Egypt in the days of Moses.
+Their neglect of the Passover proved that they had neglected to remember the LORD’s work of redemption for them.
 It was as if a group of modern Christians had completely forgotten communion or the celebration of the Lord’s Supper, which remembers Jesus’ work of redemption for us.

 5. (24-25) The vast extent of Josiah’s reforms.

-Moreover Josiah put away those who consulted mediums and spiritists, the household gods and idols, all the abominations that were seen in the land of Judah and in Jerusalem, that he might perform the words of the law which were written in the book that Hilkiah the priest found in the house of the Lord.
-Now before him there was no king like him, who turned to the Lord with all his heart, with all his soul, and with all his might, according to all the Law of Moses; nor after him did any arise like him.
+Moreover Josiah put away those who consulted mediums and spiritists, the household gods and idols, all the abominations that were seen in the land of Judah and in Jerusalem, that he might perform the words of the law which were written in the book that Hilkiah the priest found in the house of the LORD.
+Now before him there was no king like him, who turned to the LORD with all his heart, with all his soul, and with all his might, according to all the Law of Moses; nor after him did any arise like him.

 a.
 Moreover Josiah put away: King Josiah also fulfilled the commandment of God to put away those who practiced the occult and spiritism.
 His passion was to perform the words of the law which were written in the book.